What is Fat Grafting or Fat Transfer?

 Fat grafting, also known as fat transfer or fat injections, is a procedure used in plastic surgery to enhance a specific area of the body using the patient’s own fat.
-As facial plastic surgeons, Drs.
-Thompson and Henstrom use this procedure, often in conjunction with a facelift and/or blepharoplasty, to restore lost facial volume utilizing fat tissues from the abdomen, thighs or back.
+As facial plastic surgeons, Utah Facial Plastic's surgeons use this procedure, often in conjunction with a facelift and/or blepharoplasty, to restore lost facial and under eye volume utilizing fat tissues from the abdomen, thighs or back.

 In more recent years, we have learned that aging is not just skin deep.
 Overtime, volume is lost in the face resulting in a sunken or gaunt appearance.
 By adding volume to the face with fat grafting, fullness is restored leaving patients looking more youthful and refreshed.
 There is also some evidence to suggest that fat grafting may actually improve the quality of the overlying skin.